-TCO may be lower in future compared to current solutions when i) there is a large amount of zero tailpipe emission vehicles in operation, being mass produced; ii) vehicles are more energy efficient; iii) adapted solutions are available maximizing benefits of these vehicles; and iv) the necessary charging infrastructure to provide proper operation in geographical areas is in place; Marg.
+46) TCO may be lower in future compared to current solutions when i) there is a large amount of zero tailpipe emission vehicles in operation, being mass produced; ii) vehicles are more energy efficient; iii) adapted solutions are available maximizing benefits of these vehicles; and iv) the necessary charging infrastructure to provide proper operation in geographical areas is in place; Marg.
 McCall, A. Phadke (2019) California semi truck electrification: Preliminary assessment of infrastructure needs and cost-benefit analysis.
 International Energy Studies Group Energy Analysis and Environmental Impacts Division. https://ies.lbl.gov/publications/california-semi-truck-electrification.

-conventional vehicles (BEV in particular), the TCO is favourable in use cases with an intense usage.
-Stakeholders co-creation (including users), collaborative and shared approaches to usage (vehicles and infrastructures), shared mobility, the Physical Internet45, mixed cargo and passenger concepts, e-mobility hubs, multipurpose modular vehicles / infrastructure / swappable bodies, and shared charging schemes are potential enablers to accelerate the transition to zero tailpipe emission road transport.
+usage.
+Stakeholders co-creation (including users), collaborative and shared approaches to usage (vehicles and infrastructures), shared mobility, the Physical Internet, mixed cargo and passenger concepts, e-mobility hubs, multipurpose modular vehicles / infrastructure / swappable bodies, and shared charging schemes are potential enablers to accelerate the transition to zero tailpipe emission road transport.
 Additionally, avoiding congestion, broader operating time windows (e.g. off peak / night deliveries for freight or high frequency and capacity bus services) or more automated solutions, may also contribute to leverage benefits and accelerate the adoption of zero emission road transport systems.
 The integration of zero tailpipe emission vehicles in these more holistic concepts will be exploited in collaboration with the CCAM partnership.